CNugteren/CLTune/README.md

     ./unit_tests

-Other useful tests are the provided examples, since they include a verification kernel.
+Other useful tests are the provided examples, since they include a verification kernel:

+    ./sample_conv 0 0
+    ./sample_gemm 0 0